Permits and waiting lists

 Please contact the Parking Shop for details.

-Visitors' parking permits can only be purchased by existing resident parking permit holders.
+Visitors' parking permits can only be purchased by existing residents.
 Visitor permits are bought in books of ten, costing £3.00 for a book (30p per permit).

 - Worthing Inner Zone CPZ - Zones A-C: Each visitor permit is valid for two hours